Church-Fortress of Santa María de Ujué

 Nowadays, Ujué is a small mediaeval town with narrow, stony streets where houses with mediaeval monumental doors and façades with coats of arms and Gothic noble houses abound.
 In the past, however, Ujué was the main bastion of the Kingdom of Pamplona against the Muslims who occupied the Ebro valley.
-This church, with its imposing appearance as a fortress, is the result of thos ... [+ info]
+This church, ... [+ info]

 de verano 2014: de lunes a domingo, de 10:00 a 19:00 (horario aproximado): visita libre a la nave gótica y al paseo de ronda.